Lucas6228/scratch-cpu/README.md

 Discord link is down

-If anything bad happens to you or someone you know on discord It isnt my fault.

-I dont work for discord and i most likely will never work for them.

-If anything bad happens to you or someone  whilst using github it isnt my fault either.

-At the moment.
-I am unemployed.

-I dont work for github/scratch/turbowarp Or any links in this document.
-Do not message me if anything bad happens to you on those platforms.
-Contact law enforcement or speak to a parent/guardian.

 Check instructions.md for all the instructions and how to use them Or if your on the website (thanks) click the instructions button at the top.